PranayAkuthota/Civic-Shield/README.md

-# Telangana Assets and Properties Protection Portal
+# Civic-Shield (Telangana Assets and Properties Protection Portal)

 A comprehensive full-stack web application for citizens to file complaints against unauthorized land encroachments in Telangana, India.